kristy-fournier/PartyJukebox/readme.md

     * *The port can be customized by editing the `.env` file*
     * *You can add an admin password at runtime with* `-a AdminPass` *as an atribute*
         * ***NOTE: Do not reuse ANY password for this, it is hashed but 100% unsecure.
 The best option is just a random string you write down once***
+        * If this attribute isn't included a random string will be generated as the admin password
         * This is intended for protecting certain features for small closed events, not for public security

 You can now connect with the client and use the app as normal. \